clydeshaffer/GameTankEmulator/README.md

 ## How to use:
 The emulator is meant to test the same ROM files that I'd normally flash to an EEPROM cartridge.
 You can start the emulator with a ROM file either from the command line eg. `./GameTankEmulator.exe conway.gtr` or by dragging the ROM to the executable in Windows Explorer.

-ROM files can be produced using the [VASM assembler](http://sun.hasenbraten.de/vasm/) for WDC65C02 code, and should be output as headerless binaries.

 ROM files should ideally be either 8192 bytes, 32768 bytes, or 2097152 bytes.